yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-19/facilitator/README.md

 # Facilitators Guide: Socket.io - Message Queue Server

+## Learning Objectives

+**Students will be able to ...**

+* Describe and Draw the architecture for a Message Queue server
+* Describe namespaces and rooms in Socket.io

 In this block, we've been focusing primarily on the "how"
   * Event Driven Apps
   * TCP and Sockets